FILM REVIEWS

 Archie’s domestic life is just as demoralizing as his professional one.
 His wife, Phoebe Rice (Brenda de Banzie), has been driven to depression and alcoholism due to Archie’s betrayals and insensitivities.

-The only positive character is Jean, played by Joan Plowright, who goes out of her way to accommodate Archie’s various needs.
-(After this film, Olivier and Plowright got married).
+The tale’s only truly positive character is Jean, played by Joan Plowright, who goes out of her way to accommodate Archie’s various needs.

 Oscar Nominations: 1